pitt-miskov-zivanov-lab/BioRECIPE/docs/model_representation.rst

 The BioRECIPE format supports representation of the static graph structure of models, as well as attributes necessary to study the dynamics.
 Models are represented in the BioRECIPE format using *element-based* approach.

-A toy example of a model graph, showing input and output nodes, directed edges, paths, feedback and feedforward loops, and cellular compartments is shown in the `introduction <https://melody-biorecipe.readthedocs.io/en/latest/introduction.html#introduction>`_.
+A toy example of a model graph, including input and output nodes, directed edges, paths, feedback and feedforward loops, and cellular compartments is shown in the `introduction <https://melody-biorecipe.readthedocs.io/en/latest/introduction.html#introduction>`_.